U.S. dollar slides as stocks rally; focus on Fed

 “Generally I would call it a soft, upbeat day.
 I don’t know if we have learned anything significantly new today that would give us any indication about trend building.
 Today it’s a day that’s more supportive of equities, and so the dollar weakens off,” he added.

-In afternoon trading, the dollar index fell 0.3% to 93.029, after posting two straight weeks of gains.
+In afternoon trading, the dollar index fell 0.3% to 93.029 =USD, after posting two straight weeks of gains.

 Speculators trimmed net short dollar positions for the second straight week to $32.67 billion, according to Reuters calculations and Commodity Futures Trading Commission data.
 That’s off nine-year highs of $33.68 billion in late August.